-Originated by Rotary Club of Canberra Burley Griffin as its Rotary Centenary project to instal Peace Poles in 100 schools in Australia the concept has been so successful that almost 200 installations have now been made.
+Originated by Rotary Club of Canberra Burley Griffin as its Rotary Centenary project to instal Peace Poles in 100 schools in Australia, the concept has been so successful that more than 230 installations have now been made.

 The project ties in with World Peace Day which occurs on September 21.
 Partner schools hold a ceremony to celebrate this special day with students taking the leading roles along with a representative of the sponsoring Rotary club.

 MASH has now installed 9 poles: Mont Albert Primary School has 4 and one has been installed at each of Box Hill North Primary School, Wattle Park Primary School, Our Lady’s Primary School, Our Holy Redeemer Primary School and Koonung Secondary College.